LeChatErrant/API-template/README.md

 > It will be generated in [prisma/migration](/prisma/migrations)

 Once generated, apply it on your database with `npm run db:up`
 > Be careful!
-It's not automated as it is a potentially *destructive* operation (eg: user table)
+It's not automated as it is a potentially *destructive* operation (eg: removing user table)

 | ![Prisma migrations](https://i.imgur.com/OImder6.png) |
 |---|